amarzbar/CS4472-Asn1/README.md

 * a daily limit of $1000 and an available balance of $5,000.
 * The daily limit of $1000 is your upper boundary in this case.

+A valid pin format is defined as having 5 digits.
+And a valid withdrawl is defined as a sufficient amount of money already present within the account that is a factor of 20 or 50

 __*bank.FeesCalculator.java*__: The focus here is to **check for the correct calculation of fees while performing withdrawal, deposit, and transfer**.
 * For withdrawal: Use Robust Worst Case Boundary Value Analysis to generate your test cases.